ahmedsherif55/textClassification/document.md

 9- When training the model, we’ll call the fit() method, pass it our training data and labels, batch size and epochs.

 ### The Accuracy is 79%

+## RNN
+Recurrent Neural Networks (RNN) are a powerful and robust type of neural networks and belong to the most promising algorithms out there at the moment because they are the only ones with an internal memory.
+LSTM’s enable RNN’s to remember their inputs over a long period of time.
+This is because LSTM’s contain their information in a memory, that is much like the memory of a computer because the LSTM can read, write and delete information from its memory.

+## The Accuracy is 79%